crhowell3/terebinth/README.md

 ## 💭 About
 The terebinth programming language is a compiled language.
 The compiler is built entirely using Rust to ensure memory safety and robustness.
+For now, this is a hobby language that I wrote to learn more about how compilers work.
+I may iterate upon this to make it more robust in the future.
+I followed [this tutorial](https://www.youtube.com/playlist?list=PLI1h1vRqlHLNZAa2BEM9uZ2GEvUNYDasO) to get everything set up initially, so check it out if you also want to create your own compiler!

 ## 📕 Documentation
 The documentation for the latest version of the terebinth compiler can be